 - Extension of VAT reduction (to 5%) for the hospitality and tourism industries until 31 March 2021

-- VAT and self-assessment deferral as well as installment payment plans
+- VAT and self-assessment deferral as well as instalment payment plans

-Further details on the expansion of the scheme are available on the Government website.
+Further information on the extension can be found on the Government website.

 SEISS (Self Employment Income Support Scheme)

-The extension will be in the form of two taxable grants:
+The six-month SEISS extension will be delivered in the form of two taxable grants: